-The Board consists of the Chief Executive Officer/ Executive Director, Non-Executive Chairman and two non-executive directors.
-As noted above, following completion of a placement to Turners, Turners has the right to appoint one person to the Board of Directors of Collaborate and that appointment is expected to be made by September 2019, once background checks have been completed on the nominee.
-Details of their skills, experience and expertise and the period of office held by each director have been included in the Directors' Report of the 2019 Annual Report.
+The Board consists of the Chief Executive Officer/ Executive Director, Non-Executive Chairman and four non-executive directors.
+Details of their skills, experience and expertise and the period of office held by each director have been included in the Directors' Report of the 2020 Annual Report.
 The number of Board meetings and the attendance of the directors are also set out in the Directors' Report.